alon-pilosoph/benchmate/README.md

 ## Acknowledgements
-- This project is an implementation and expansion of YelpCamp, the final project in Colt Steele's 2022 Web Developer Bootcamp on Udemy
+- This project is an implementation and expansion of YelpCamp, the final project in Colt Steele's 2022 Web Developer Bootcamp on Udemy.
-- It was inspired by a [Facebook group](https://www.facebook.com/tlvbench/) formerly dedicated to review benches in Tel Aviv
+- It was inspired by a [Facebook group](https://www.facebook.com/tlvbench/) dedicated to review benches in Tel Aviv.